graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-Note: a deprecated member of a tagged type may legitimately be marked as
+Note: due to the nature of tagged types, it is valid to mark a member of a
-non-nullable since this member need not be supplied/returned.
+tagged type deprecated even when that member is non-nullable.

 ### Tagged Extensions